Frequently Asked Questions

 Private tutoring can be utilized in two different ways: as your primary preparation, or as a supplement to your current test prep program.
 You can go through the range of material covered in our Complete Course during your private sessions (with personalized customization), or you can use private tutoring to drill down on specific topics you find challenging.
 The decision, ultimately, will come down you your specific situation and needs.
 Please feel free to give our Student Services team a call at 800-576-GMAT(4628) to discuss what options might be best for you.

 First, create an account (if you haven't already done so) and fill out the private tutoring intake form.
 This form will give us a sense of your score goals and availability, so we can best match you with an appropriate tutor.
 Once you have submitted your intake form, give our Student Services department a call at 800-576-GMAT.
 We will ensure that we have all of the necessary information and then take a $20 deposit that will be applied towards your first tutoring session.
-Shortly thereafter, usually within a few days (depending on the season and current waiting list for tutors), you will receive a call from your assigned tutor to discuss your objectives and timeline.
+Shortly thereafter, usually within a few days (depending on the season and current waiting list for tutors), you will be contacted by your assigned tutor to discuss your objectives and timeline.
 Once you have confirmed a schedule with your tutor and purchased your first hours, you’ll be ready to go.

 Please note that during certain times of the year we may have a waiting list for private tutoring.
 It is highly recommended that you call at least four weeks in advance to schedule private tutoring.